asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 Launching
 ~~~~~~~~~

-    To launch the cloudformation stack
+    To launch the Cloudformation stack

-    * Download a version of the HyP3 cloudformation template: :ref:`releases`.
+    * Download a version of the HyP3 Cloudformation template: :ref:`releases`.
     * Login to the **AWS conosle**.
     * Go to the **Cloudformation** section and click **Create Stack**.
     * Under **Choose a template**, select the option to **upload a file**.
     * **Upload** the HyP3 CloudFormation template then hit **next**.
     * Give the stack a name and **fill in the missing parameters**.
-    * Hit next again, then click the checkbox to **allow IAM** and hit create!
+    * Hit next again, then click the check box to **allow IAM** and hit create!

     When stack is finished creating you're ready to start using HyP3!
 Using the API,
     which is linked in stack outputs, create a subscription over your area of interest